-This month, our Montessori at Home blog will be focused on colour exploration.
-This fun activity from our infant NIDO is especially for parents to work with children of infant age.
 From birth to age 3, your child’s brain is developing more rapidly than at any other time.
-In fact, more learning is taking place now than at any other stage of development.
+More learning is taking place now than at any other stage of development.
 Dr. Maria Montessori created a philosophy of education that begins at birth, when infants’ minds are already busy absorbing their environment and learning about the world.
 This activity is an easy way to introduce colour to little ones, and it makes a very pretty craft as well!

 Materials Needed